THE NOBEL PRIZE.

 NOTE – AN ORBITAL CAN ACCOMMODATE A MAXIMUM OF TWO ELECTRONS ONLY.

-So, orbitals of equivalent energy strive for unpaired electrons i.e they would prefer to have as many unpaired electrons as possible before the pairing starts.
+Thus, orbitals of equivalent energy strive for an unpaired electron.
+Orbitals prefer to have as many unpaired electrons as possible before starting the pairing.

 e.g. – Nitrogen (Atomic number 7) has three electrons in a 2p orbital.

-Case 1 – the three electrons can occupy three different orbitals and thus not pair up at all.
+Case 1 – the three electrons can occupy three different orbitals ( 2px, 2py and 2pz) and thus not pair up at all.

 OR